What is the typical daily schedule?

 Where is the nearest health center?

-When we are in San Miguel Escobar and in Antigua, the closest hospital is in Antigua about 20 minutes away.
-While we are volunteering in San Lucas, the nearest hospital is in that town.
-When we are in San Marcos, the nearest health center is a naturopathic clinic in town and the closest hospital is in Sololá, about an hour and a half away.
+When we are in in Antigua, the closest hospital is in Antigua about 20 minutes away.
+When we are at the lake, the closest hospital is in Sololá, about an hour and a half away.
 If a situation arises beyond what can be treated locally, participants will be evacuated for medical treatment.
 While limited international emergency medical insurance for each participant is included in the cost of this trip, parents are ultimately responsible for all related costs of medical treatment including co-pays and/or any balances that insurance does not cover.

 What type of medical insurance is included in the program fee?
 Do I need additional insurance?